ThinkWithPbody/Yifu-Pages/content/Periodic Notes/Atomic/2025/2025-04/2025-04-09_Final Exam/2025-04-09_Final Exam.md

 In Canada, what method of design do we use to ensure structural elements are strong enough?

 - We guess
-- Factor of Saftey
+- Factor of Safety
-- Servicability
+- Serviceability
 - ✔️Ultimate Limit State Design
 - Statics